kevinavila/kairos/README.md

 -To-do: Dynamic views in day view in view mode

--To-do: Make video and audio (as well as image bin)
+-To-do: Make video and audio persist (as well as image bin)

+-To-do: Implement cancel option when user is in edit mode

 -To-do: Add waveform visualization for audio